Post

 The Prompt as Interface: How I Think About Writing Prompts for Engineering Tasks

-The thing that took me a while to internalise about prompt quality is that it’s not a communication problem, it’s a specification problem.
-Vague input produces vague output not because the tool didn’t understand you, but because you haven’t fully specified what you want.
-Writing a better prompt and figuring out what you actually need turn out to be the same activity.
+The thing that took me a while to internalise about prompt quality, sitting at my desk on too many quiet evenings rereading my own queries, is that it is not really a communication problem at all.
+It is a specification problem.
+Vague input produces vague output not because the tool failed to understand you, but because you have not fully specified what you actually want from it.
+Writing a better prompt and figuring out what you actually need turn out to be the same activity, and that is one of the small quiet gifts of working with these tools that I did not expect.

-This isn’t a list of prompt engineering tips.
-It’s more about the mental model shift that changed how useful AI tools are for me in engineering work.
+This is not a list of prompt engineering tips.
+It is more about the mental model shift that changed how useful AI tools are for me in engineering work, and how that shift has rippled, slowly and unobviously, into the rest of how I work.

 From search query to spec